oct1473254/TheaterNotes/index.md

 Montage is a way of putting images together that incorporates juxtaposition, contrast, rhythm and story.
 It creates a through-line by assembling, overlaying and overlapping different materials collected from different sources.
 The theater can use these techniques by substituting physical movement for camera movement and editing.
 How can you create a close-up or pan or jump-cut without the use of a camera?
 How can you put together disparate materials into a whole, using the techniques of montage?

-#### Exercise 1: Create a Montage of 5 different images that silently convey a story.
+#### Exercise 1: Create a Montage of 5 different images that convey a story.
 Five shots or takes, each one a maximum of fifteen seconds long, separated by blackouts, during which those in the audience close their eyes.
 The director can say, for example, "Lights out," and the audience members will close their eyes, and, "Lights up," and the audience members will open their eyes.
 - 5 images that use the frame of Zoom as a proscenium theater
 - Think about the 5 images that create a story through juxtaposition.
 Think about a beginning middle and end.